 This extension is free to install into Google Chrome on any computer.
 And now that Microsoft Edge is built on Chromium, it should install in that browser, as well.
 Get it free here.

-Powered by AI and plant photography catalogs, free apps can identify plants for you immediately!
+Powered by AI and plant photography catalogs, these free apps can identify plants for you immediately!
 Take a picture of a plant using the app, and you’ll get detailed info on the spot.
 There are many such apps, and here a few reputable ones:

 The Wayback Machine is crawling the internet, constantly, like Google and other search engines.
 But this creation backs up archival copies of websites as it crawls.
 And you may use it yourself, to see what a website looked like at some time in the past.

 You might just use this for the novelty of seeing a website (Amazon? eBay?) from many years ago.
 But the research possibilities here can get serious.
 Some people use The Wayback Machine to find info that was changed or removed.
 You can copy the URL from any website, and paste it in to the Wayback Machine’s search field, to see what’s available from back in time.